wotbrew/relic/README.md

 ### Using non-keyword keys with `::rel/get`

-Ergonomic relic programming kind of wants your keys to be keywords but if you want to start with say, json with string keys.
-You can do so.
+Ergonomic relic programming kind of wants your keys to be keywords but if you want to start with say, json with string keys - You can do so.

 Use `::rel/get` as a shorthand for a `get` call. e.g `[::rel/get "firstname"]` would result in `(get row "firstname")`